dnsbackup/dns/README.md

 ### Type-specific Extras

-Some result types have extended extra information which will be in array form in the "extras" property of a DNSResult object.
+Some result types have extended extra information which will be in array form in the "extras" property of a Result object.

 MX record types have the decimal mail exchange priority in extas['level']